ruipimenta/assin2_challenge_ipr/similarity/README.md

 5- Edit the file github_cpuTrainAssin2Similarity.py to define the strings bertDir, dataDir and outputDir.

 You must also assigne a value to the variable 'num_train_epochs'.
 In our submission1 we used 235 epochs.
 The of the pearson correlation on the development data was 0.96618927 and the mse was 0.080897026.
-There is random component on training so you may achieve different values (on the development and test data) with the same number of epochs.
-Perhaps you may need to restart the training from scratch a few times before we can achieve similar results.
+There is a random component on training so you may achieve different values (on the development and test data) with the same number of epochs.
+Perhaps you may need to restart the training from scratch a few times before you can achieve results similar to ours.
 In our submission we used the weights that corresponded to our best results on the development set...

 6- Run the script:

       python3 cpuTrainAssin2Similarity.py

-7- The initial script run on 64Gb TPU.
+7- The initial script run on a 64Gb TPU.
 You may get errors due to the fact that you dont have enought memory.
 In that case you may reduce the parameters batch_size ( train, eval and predict).
 With 12Gb GPU we set train_batch_size=16.
 However, reducing train_batch_size may reduce the performance.